lijumjose/VIPMP/src/pages/docs/customer-account/get-customer-account.md

 }
 ```

-**Note:** The following details are displayed in the respose body of an LGA customer:
+**Note:** The following details are displayed in the response body of an LGA customer:

 - The `benefits` array shows `LARGE_GOVERNMENT_AGENCY` if the customer is an LGA.
 - The `linkedMembership` array shows `benefitTypes` and `country` fields.